-Consent of Ernst & Young LLP, Independent Registered Public Accounting Firm
+Consent of Independent Registered Public Accounting Firm

-We consent to the reference to our firm under the caption "Experts" in Amendment No. 1 to the Registration Statement (Form S-3 No. 333-153084) and related Prospectus of BioCryst Pharmaceuticals, Inc. for the registration of 3,335,408 shares of its common stock and to the incorporation by reference therein of our reports dated March 4, 2008, with respect to the financial statements of BioCryst Pharmaceuticals, Inc. and the effectiveness of internal control over financial reporting of BioCryst Pharmaceuticals, Inc., included in its Annual Report (Form 10-K) for the year ended December 31, 2007, filed with the Securities and Exchange Commission.
+We consent to the reference to our firm under the caption "Experts" in the Registration Statement (Form S-3) and related Prospectus of BioCryst Pharmaceuticals, Inc. for the registration of 3,335,408 shares of its common stock and to the incorporation by reference therein of our reports dated March 4, 2008, with respect to the financial statements of BioCryst Pharmaceuticals, Inc. and the effectiveness of internal control over financial reporting of BioCryst Pharmaceuticals, Inc., included in its Annual Report (Form 10-K) for the year ended December 31, 2007, filed with the Securities and Exchange Commission.